 5 Benefits of Low Impact Exercise

 High-impact, high-intensity, no-impact, low-impact—with all of the terminology revolving around fitness, it can be a little confusing to know what is beneficial and what is not for your wellness routine.
-We want to talk about the benefits of low-impact exercise and give you a little confidence (and a whole lot of inspiration) to add these workouts to your routine.
+We want to talk about the benefits of low-impact exercise and give you a little confidence (and a whole lot of inspiration) to add these low impact workouts to your routine.

 What is Low-Impact Exercise?

 Cardio workouts like running, sprinting, HIIT training, and the like all place a lot of impact on your joints and can sometimes contribute to joint pain.
-High-impact exercises are great for building up strength and agility, but the secret to high-impact training is scheduling in low-impact activities and rest days to allow your body time to recover.
+High-impact exercises are great for building up muscle strength and agility, but the secret to high-impact training is scheduling in low-impact activities and rest days to allow your body time to recover.
 Low-impact exercise, depending on the workout, can have little impact on your joints, which offers a ton of benefits as you get deeper into your fitness routine.

 Examples of Low-Impact Exercise

-Low-impact exercises, though, can also be the leading star of your workout routine.
+Low-impact exercises, though, can also be the leading star of your intense workout routine.
 Many low-impact exercises offer the same benefits as their high-intensity exercise alternatives and can be practiced for longer periods.
 Activities like swimming, yoga, PiYo, and even some forms of strength training are low-impact.
 To experience the benefits of low-impact exercise, specifically cardio, you can walk, use the elliptical machine, climb the stair stepper, hop on a bike, or use the rowing machine.

 Benefits of Low-Impact Exercise